Want to learn new ways to make extra money?

 Holly Johnson is a professional writer and columnist for Lending Tree, US News & World Report Travel, and others.
 She has grown a six-figure freelancing business by finding great jobs and producing quality, consistent writing that editors want.

 To be a successful freelance writer, you’ll need to know how to craft clear, organized, and effective content.
-A basic knowledge of search engine optimization (SEO) techniques is also helpful.
+Basic knowledge of search engine optimization (SEO) techniques is also helpful.
 Consider targeting a specific niche where you already have expertise, like travel, finance, or beauty.
 This can help you build your brand as a freelancer.

 As you take on writing jobs, make sure you’re meeting deadlines, producing solid content, and communicating with your clients.
 This will help you build your reputation and grow your network.
 As those grow, so will your client list and, eventually, your earnings.